-Bylaw 11/F – MSU Students of Distinction Award
+Operating Policy – MSU Students of Distinction Award

 1. Criteria for Granting the MSU Students of Distinction Award

 The MSU Students of Distinction Award shall be granted in recognition of internal and external individuals or groups who have made a significant contribution to the betterment of the MSU or student life at McMaster.